michaelpollak/ultimate-member-map/README.md

 Add your API key in $apikey in page-heroes.php as well as functions.php In your wordpress interface, add a page named "heroes".

+## Geocoding
+Geocoding is done in the functions.php file, every time a user updates its location or registers with a location we send this to the google geolocate api.
+It spits back some coordinates (hopefully) and those are stored in the database with the users metadata.

+## Mapping
+Mapping is done in a special page template.
+You can name these whatever you want, the pagename just needs to correlate with the template name.
+In our case "heroes".
+We look for all users with geocoded location data, put them in an array, send it over to JS and ultimately let google build the map.
+Different graphics can be used for different members.

 ## Troubleshooting, Bugs, and Feedback
 + To report a bug, please [GitHub Issues](https://github.com/michaelpollak/ultimate-member-map/issues).
 + To provide feedback, please use the [GitHub Issues](https://github.com/michaelpollak/ultimate-member-map/issues).